Working with Automation and Modulation

 4. To record automation in Arrangement view, use the Global Record button.

 5. Session view automation can be viewed/edited in the clip envelopes box.
-Make sure that "Aut" (10.1 and later only) is selected.
+Make sure that "Aut" (10.1 and later) is selected.
+Note: "Aut" and "Mod" buttons only appear in Session view clips, not in Arrangement view clips.

 6. Arrangement view automation is moved to its own automation lane.
 Automation mode must be active to view/edit automation in the arrangement view.